kapawlak/temp_lab_host/Courses/6/AL/lab1.md

 :::Exercise (quadratic|1 Point)
 Zak launches a ball straight up into the air, from the ground, at $5 \text{ m/s}$.
 1. How long does it take for the ball to reach the ground again? ;;;Hint: When the ball reaches the ground again, y=0 ;;;
-2. How long does it take for the ball to reach the highest point of its arc?
+2. How long does it take for the ball to reach the highest point of its arc? ;;;Hint: When the ball reaches the top of its arc, what is its velocity? ;;;
-3. What is the ball's maximum height?
+3. What is the ball's maximum height? ;;;Hint: Can you  use the time to reach the maximum height from part (b) to find this?;;;
 :::

 # Preparing for the Experiment